mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

     15

-_in the Mojo playground, using `%%python` will run straight through the interpreter_
+_in the Mojo playground, using `%%python` at the top of a cell will run code through Python instead of Mojo_

 `x` is actually a pointer to `heap` allocated memory.